 - 1 pinch salt and black pepper to taste

-- Cook 1 box orzo pasta as directed, rinse with cold water and drain.
+- Cook orzo pasta as directed, rinse with cold water and drain.

-- Put Orzo in a large mixing bowl and add 2T olive oil, 2 tsp pure maple syrup and the juice of 2 lemons.
+- Put Orzo in a large mixing bowl and add olive oil, pure maple syrup and the juice of lemons.
 Mix with hands to distribute evenly throughout pasta

-- Add chopped Persian cucumbers, halved cherry tomatoes, red onion diced small and calamata olives halved to bowl, salt lightly, drizzle with Extra Virgin Olive oil, a pinch of dried Italian seasoning and a few grinds of black pepper then mix into orzo with hands.
+- Add Persian cucumbers, halved cherry tomatoes, red onion and calamata olives to bowl, salt lightly, drizzle with Extra Virgin Olive oil, a pinch of dried Italian seasoning and a few grinds of black pepper then mix into orzo with hands.